p-i-c-o/tor-links/README.md

 # tor-links
 ## DISCLAIMER
-Don't be a dick, use Tor for legal purposes.
-Nobody wants your shitty requests for leaked passwords on a forum...
+Don't be a dick, use Tor for good purposes.
+Nobody wants to hear you whining about being part of anonymous...

 Good starting point: Onion Links